HIPAA certification cost

 - Is training the only gap, or is broader compliance also in scope?

 Individual certification starts at $39.
-Team pricing drops to $24 per seat at 10 seats and $18 per seat at 50.
-Every plan includes the assessment, certificate, and a one-year validity window.
+HIPAA Essentials team pricing is $29 per seat at 2 to 9 seats, $24 at 10 seats, $18 at 50, and $16 at 100.
+Every certification purchase includes the assessment, certificate, and a one-year validity window.

 Individual plans